premchander-revature/interviewquestions/.NET FULL STACK/C#Azure.md

 ---

-14. How will you sync SQL Azure with on-premise SQL server?
+14. How will you sync SQL Azure with the on-premise SQL server?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)